Onderwijs Onderzoek Actueel Over de VU EN

 In the area of New Testament studies, I work on the history of New Testament textual criticism, with a focus on the history of methodology (e.g., conjectural emendation, criteria for evaluating readings, text types).

-Moreover, I am the initiator and (co)-chair (with Peter-Ben Smit) of the SBL Annual Meeting new program unit Biblical Studies and Spiritual Care: Intersections of Pastoral Practice and Biblical Hermeneutics (2024–2026).
-This unit aims at integrating in biblical scholarship the hermeneutical perspectives offered by the multifarious contexts of spiritual care and highlights the relevance of biblical literature for the professionalization of chaplains.
-Several initiatives are connected to this research group and please feel free to contact me if you are interested in this research line.
+I am the initiator and (co)-chair (with Peter-Ben Smit) of the SBL Annual Meeting new program unit Biblical Studies and Spiritual Care: Intersections of Pastoral Practice and Biblical Hermeneutics (2024–2026).
+The unit has a sustained cooperation with the AAR unit Innovations in Chaplaincy and Spiritual Care.
+A volume on Biblical Interpretation and Spiritual Care in the Context of Healthcare has been submitted, and a second volume on the carceral context is in preparation.
+Several impact initiatives are connected to this research, and please feel free to contact me if you are interested in this research line.

 For an updated overview of my publications, see my Research output.